ACCO Brands California Transparency in Supply Chains Act and UK Modern Slavery Act Statement

 Supplier Code of Conduct

 As indicated in our Supplier Code of Conduct, which has been approved by senior leadership, ACCO Brands is committed to ensuring that workers are treated with respect and dignity and we seek relationships with suppliers that are committed to manufacturing under fair and safe labor conditions.
-The Supplier Code of Conduct is publicly available on our website here.
+The Supplier Code of Conduct is publicly available.

 In addition, it is distributed to employees as part of training, as well as to new suppliers in 15 languages including English.
 In 2017, the Supplier Code of Conduct was distributed to Esselte suppliers as part of that business’s integration into our slavery and human trafficking compliance program.